freebasic/fbfrog/readme.txt

       - Could be fixed by using a type map - then astReplaceSubtypes() would only need to update an entry in the type map instead of walking the whole AST => API-specific symbol table, backed by global read-only string table
+      - Things like astFixArrayParams() and astTurnPlainZstringIntoByte() are very similar and can either be combined into 1 walking function
+      - and if not too ugly it can be handled during emitting instead of an extra walking function
   - speed: String comparisons (also as part of AST walking) => should become symbol table entry comparisons
   - memory usage: hAstLCS() matrix; also string/AST node/token buffer allocations